astaves/BankDemo-1/tutorial/gettingstarted/visualstudio/readme.md

 As with JCL, execution of the jobs requires a previously configured Micro Focus enterprise server.

+Before you process, ensure that Micro Focus Host Access for the Cloud (HA Cloud) is running:

+1. Go the the Start menu and open the Services application.

+2. Navigate to the Micro Focus HA Cloud service and check that its status is set to **Running**.

+3. If it is not running, right-click and click **Start**.

 **Executing the CICS application**

 The CICS application requires that you use a 3270 terminal emulator.
 The installation of Enterprise Developer includes the Micro Focus Rumba+ Desktop emulator.
 Rumba+ Desktop is available as a standalone application, Rumba+ Desktop, and is also available as a TN3270 Mainframe Display embedded within the IDE.